 Simple Random Sampling

 Simple random sampling (also referred to as random sampling or method of chances) is the purest and the most straightforward probability sampling strategy.
-It is also the most popular method for choosing a sample among population for a wide range of purposes.
+It is also the most popular method for choosing a sample from a population for a wide range of purposes.
 This method is considered to be the most unbiased representation of population.
 Nevertheless, sampling error persists with this method, similar to other sampling methods.

 In simple random sampling each member of population is equally likely to be chosen as part of the sample.
 It has been stated that “the logic behind simple random sampling is that it removes bias from the selection procedure and should result in representative samples”[1].